a24lorie/Cloud-Arrow/README.md

 ## Google GCSFS

-To read and write from Google GCSFS let's create an instance of GCSFSStorage object, by providing the following arguments:
+To read and write from Google GCSFS create an instance of GCSFSStorage object, by providing the following arguments:

 1. **project**: (*Required*) - Project id of the Google Cloud project
 2. **access**: (*Required*) -  Access method to the file system (read_only, read_write or full_control)